-The four-month sleep regression is in fact, not a regression at all.
+The 4-month sleep regression is in fact, not a regression at all.
 Instead, it is a sleep milestone.
 Baby’s sleep patterns become more adult like, and they stay that way for the rest of her life.

 According to The National Sleep Foundation, newborns spend 50% of their sleep time in REM sleep and 50% in NREM, which is quiet sleep.
 Adults spend only 20 to 25 percent of the night in REM sleep.
-The greater percentage of newborn REM sleep means that they more quickly and easily move through the light stages of sleep and into quiet sleep and then REM sleep.
-It is easier and faster for them to fall into a quiet sleep, and they less likely to wake after being transferred.
+The greater percentage of newborn REM sleep means that they cycle quickly through the light stages of sleep and into quiet sleep and then REM sleep.
+It is easier and faster for them to fall asleep, and they are less likely to wake after being transferred.

 What can I do about it?